 S: Like, this summer we had a bunch of stuff going on here and we really haven't had the chance to do our own thing.
 But don't get me wrong: It's really fun.

-The rest of this article is only available with an archive subscription or by purchasing back issue #25.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #25.
 For an upcoming year's free subscription, and our current issue on PDF...